• Skip to primary navigation

 Instructions

-• In a large bowl, mix the peanut butter, brown sugar, egg, salt and butter together, stirring until well combined.
-You can watch the recipe's video here if having any doubts.
+• In a large bowl, add the peanut butter, brown sugar, egg, salt and butter together, mixing until well combined.

-• Add the chocolate chunks (or chips) and stir until they’re mixed into the dough.
+• Add the chocolate chunks, and mix until they’re incorporated into the dough.

-• Add the baking soda and all-purpose flour and stir until the dough is formed.
-You can use a stand mixer for it, but careful to not overmix the dough, or you might get a tough cookie.
+• Add the baking soda and all-purpose flour and mix until the dough is formed.
+Be careful to not overmix the dough, or you might get a tough cookie.

-• Using a cookie scoop, spoon or hand, shape into a ball about 2 tablespoons of dough.
-Don’t flatten the dough before baking, it will flatten by itself in the oven (as long as you use butter).
+• Using a cookie scoop, spoon or hands, shape into a ball 2.5 or 3 tablespoons of dough.
+Don’t flatten the dough before baking, it will flatten in the oven as it bakes.

-• Bake for 16 to 18 minutes, or until the cookies are slightly golden at the edges.
+• Bake for 15 to 16 minutes, or until the cookies are slightly golden at the edges.
+Don't bake for longer than 18 minutes.

 • They will come out of the oven soft, but will set after some minutes.
 Leave them for 5 minutes into the cookie sheet to set before transferring them to a cooling rack.